Darab-nama: Story

 When Darab learns of the massacre of the family of Gowharasa, he conquers the island and takes Mehrasb as prisoner.
 Tamrusia reaches Darab's island, and they get married.
 Darab's other wife, Zankalisa, also arrives and kills her rival, but a new born son of Tamrusia survives.
 Darab names this son by his own name "Darab".
 Zankalisa later is poisoned by a snake bite and dies.
 Darab and his son set out to return to Persia.

 While passing through Oman, Darab learns that his mother Homay was defeated in the battle against the Caesar of Rome, who is descendant from Shahnameh mythical hero Salm, the son of Fereydun (a hero from the Shahnameh).
 Thus the Caesar of Rome is also distantly related to Darab.
 Darab prepares to aid Homay, but before he can reach her, Homay is captured in Ray (ancient name for a part of modern Tehran).
 Darab rescues her, and she turns the throne to him.
-Caesar of Rome is eventually captured and is held in Estakhr (a place in modern Fars province).
+Caesar of Rome is eventually captured and is held in Estakhr (ancient city in modern Fars province).
 Further fighting results in the defeat of Filqus, the brother of the Caesar.
 He is captured by Darab, and Darab demands his daughter Nahid (Old Persian Anahita, which also meant Venus) as a tribute.

 Nahid and Darab are married, however Darab sends her back to her, because of her bad breath.
 However, Nahid is impregnated by Darab before being sent back.
 In secret, she gives birth to Iskandar (Alexander the Great).
 In order to avoid a scandal, she leaves him on a mountain where Aristotle has his retreats.
 Alexander the Great is found by an old woman, who takes care of him, nourishes him and rears him under the supervision of Aristotle.
 At the same time, Darab dies and his son, also named Darab becomes king of Persia.